Lead Scientist - Mammalian cell biology

-Today Lonza is a global leader in life sciences.
-We are more than 15,000 employees in more than 100 locations around the world.
+Today, Lonza is a global leader in life sciences operating across three continents.
 While we work in science, there’s no magic formula to how we do it.
 Our greatest scientific solution is talented people working together, devising ideas that help businesses to help people.
 In exchange, we let our people own their careers.
 Their ideas, big and small, genuinely improve the world.
 And that’s the kind of work we want to be part of.

 We have an opportunity for an experienced cell biologist with extensive knowledge of mammalian cell cycle, metabolism, signaling pathways/CHO cell biology to join our team of experts in Cell Culture Media Development as a Lead Scientist.
 This is a fast-growing team that is purely focused on innovation and a unique opportunity to help cell culture media development projects in multidisciplinary and dynamic team.

 - Working closely with the Head, Media R&D Slough; plans and prioritizes tasks and assignments in a work program

 - Understand and manipulate GS-CHO cell cycle regulation in vitro to develop cell culture media for producing biologically active proteins, monoclonal antibodies and biosimilars

 - Executes experimental plans, analyse experimental data, writes technical reports